 Dandelion salad with bacon dressing is a popular dish in PA Dutch country, and it is often served as a side dish or light lunch.

-More Ideas for Using Pennsylvania Dutch Bacon Dressing
+More Ways to Use Pennsylvania Dutch Bacon Dressing

 - Drizzle over roasted vegetables such as Brussels sprouts or asparagus for added flavor.